KTrav5/se_project_spots/README.md

 **Description**

 This project is made so all the elements are displayed correctly on popular screen sizes.
+Users will be able to add and remove photos.
+Users will also be able to like other users photos and update their profiles.
 During this project I demonstrate my ability to the website and its functionality at different browser display sizes.
+I showcase my knowledge of using flex box, grid layouts, media tags, button tags and font-faces.

+**Tech stack**

+HTML
+CSS
+Responsive Design

 **Figma**

 (https://www.figma.com/file/BBNm2bC3lj8QQMHlnqRsga/Sprint-3-Project-%E2%80%94-Spots?type=design&node-id=2%3A60&mode=design&t=afgNFybdorZO6cQo-1)

-**GitHub**
+**Deployment**

 https://ktrav5.github.io/se_project_spots/